ktkimura/cs361-lets-get-cooking/README.md

 3. Install all necessary dependencies for both frontend and backend by running the command, `npm install` in both the "lets-get-cooking/frontend" and "lets-get-cooking/backend" directories.
 4. Start up the website by running the command, `npm start` in both the "lets-get-cooking/frontend" and "lets-get-cooking/backend" directories.
 5. Navigate to http://localhost:3000 to view the website!
+   - If you want to look purely at the raw data, you can navigate to http://localhost:8000